molily/molily.de/_posts/2019-02-03-testing-angular.md

 - **API communication**: How to fetch data by making HTTP requests and update the user interface.
 - **State management**: Where to hold the state, how to pass it down in the Component tree, how to alter it.

-The Flickr Search comes in two flavors using different state management solutions:
+The Flickr search comes in two flavors using different state management solutions:

 1. The state is managed in the top-level Component, passed down in the Component tree and changed using Outputs.
 2. The state is managed by an NgRx Store.
 Components are connected to the store to pull state and dispatch Actions.
 The state is changed in a Reducer.
 The side effects of an Action are handled by NgRx Effects.